nogibjj/Final_Group_Project/README.md

 This is a repository for IDS 706 Final Team Project.
 Produced by Kelly Tong, Cassie Kang, Katherine Tian.

 ## Research Questions
-- What is the highest rated movie of all time?
+- What is the highest popularity track in the dataset?
 - Which genre of music are the most popular?
 - Trends in popularity - Does releasing a song at a certain month of a year, lead to higher popularity?